-With TIG, you can weld aluminized steel, but you really need to remove the aluminum coating first.
+With TIG, you can weld aluminized steel, but you should remove the coating first.
 TIG welding needs perfectly clean metals to avoid high porosity problems and electrode contamination.

-Apart from porosity, even slight sparks and spatter can attach to the tungsten electrode and make the arc irregular.
-This would require stopping and changing or regrinding the electrode.
+Apart from porosity, even light sparks and spatter can attach to the tungsten electrode and make the arc irregular.
+This would require stopping to fix the electrode.

 TIG always needs a totally clean metal for smooth welding.
 Keep in mind that grinding wheels always leave aluminum residue behind.
 Wipe the joint with alcohol to remove it.

 The settings you use are the same as carbon steel, with a slight amperage increase.
-The common ER70S-6 rods and argon gas are fine to weld this metal.
+The common ER70S-6 rods and argon gas are suitable.

-TIG welding is the hardest process to use, and that’s the main reason many welders prefer to use MIG for aluminized steel.
+TIG is the hardest process to use, and that’s the main reason many welders prefer to use MIG for this metal.

 Can you weld aluminized steel with flux core?

-Flux-core wire can weld aluminized steel since it creates a strong arc that can burn off the coating.
+Flux-core wire is great for aluminized steel because it creates a strong arc that can burn off the coating.
 This prevents the lack of fusion defect.
-However, the strong arc makes thin metals susceptible to burn through or warp.
+However, the strong arc makes thin metals susceptible to burning through or warping.

-The wire-feeding mechanism offers high welding speed, productivity, which are useful since most aluminized steel projects involve long sheet metal.
+The wire-feeding mechanism offers high welding speed and productivity, which are useful since most aluminized projects involve long sheet metal.

-The well-known E71T-11 cored wire is suitable to weld aluminize steel.
+The well-known E71T-11 cored wire is suitable for aluminized steel.
 Remember that flux wires need DC- polarity for a smooth arc and knurled drive rollers to avoid crushing the sensitive wire.